asdhamidi/hisaab-pipeline/README.md

 ## 🤝 Contributing

 This is a **personal portfolio project** designed to demonstrate real-world data engineering skills.
-Open to feedback, suggestions, and collaboration ideas!
+Open to feedback, suggestions, and collaboration ideas — especially if you're good at settling group expenses 😅

 ---